nokonoko/Uguu/README.md

 ## License

-Uguu is free software, and is released under the terms of the Expat license.
+Uguu is free software, and is released under the terms of the GPL-3.0 license.
 See `LICENSE`.